 You may or may not have hear of the Pommodoro Technique.
 I hadn’t until a few months ago but since using it, my word count per day has practically doubled as well as the wonderful benefits it’s had on all aspects of my workflow.

-Essentially, you set a timer for 25 minutes and focus on a singular task (in this case writing), followed by a compulsory 5-minute break that must not be task related.
+When you start writing articles, you set a timer for 25 minutes and focus on a singular task (in this case writing), followed by a compulsory 5-minute break that must not be task related.
 Pop to the bathroom, get a coffee, refill your water etc. Then repeat the cycle again, and keep repeating until you hit 4 or 5 cycles, at which point you take a longer break.

 Step 9: Key To Making Your Article Great

-Here are some crucial rules that are well worth following to really make sure your article is as strong as it can be.
+When you’re writing articles, here are some crucial rules that are well worth following to really make sure your article is as strong as it can be.

 - It must be actionable.